 Any entrepreneur reading that sentence probably just thought to themselves, “damn, that’s some serious product-market fit.”

 The thing is, though, Stewart Butterfield attributes this success to the lack of a market to begin with.
 In his now-famous We Don’t Sell Saddles Here memo, Butterfield compares what they were trying to build to inventing horseback riding.
 Selling saddles doesn’t make sense if horseback riding as an innovation didn’t exist.
 Similarly, tools for internal communication wouldn’t make sense without first establishing internal communication as a category of software.

 This mentality shaped every decision Slack made in the early days.
 Since they were defining a new market, they had to actually shape the market, not just the product.
 They sought to change human behavior, to transform organizations to be more efficient and effective.
 Instead of trying to create a stir in an existing, crowded market, they made their own.

 Lesson 2: Choose your investors wisely.

 Tiny Speck was able to pivot instead of doubling down on an average business because they had some autonomy over how they deployed capital.

 Ok, “some autonomy” might be an understatement.
 To completely pivot a business—not just adjust strategy, but change the entire business model—with investor support is extremely difficult, and requires excellent investor relations.

 By nature, venture funding invests in the business plan, not the makers.
 In Slack’s case, though, their investors took a bet on both.

-The lesson here?
+The lessons all founders can learn here?
 Choose your investors wisely.
 Be sure they believe in the team, not just the business plan.
 Oh, and be sure you don’t sign away all your decision-making power.